gillian-smith/fft-project/README.md

 ## JPEG compression

 The script `jpegcompression` demonstrates how the 2-dimensional DCT can be used to compress image files.
-The default image provided is `bee.png`, but try experimenting with others.
+The default image provided is `bee.png`, but try replacing it with other grayscale images.
 For a different level of compression, change the value of `quality` to any number between 0 and 100.

 # Other included functions